markelog/terraform-openstack-gitlab/readme.md

-# Set up Gtilab with terraform via OpenStack
+# Set up GtiLab with terraform via OpenStack

 ## Use case